atoder/at-aflexpin/README.md

 # at-pinteresting

-This is a pinterest clone application written in Ruby On Rails
+This is a pinterest clone application written in Ruby On Rails by Alexander T.